false

 Sydney Films Prize

-• Completed at least 48 credit points in the Master of Moving Image by the end of that semester
+You must have completed at least 48 credit points in the Master of Moving Image by the end of the semester in which this prize is advertised.

 How to apply